 1. Sing Songs

 You can sing letter songs, sing out a word that is difficult to spell, or make up a silly song to help your child understand a teaching lesson.

-2. Listen to Audio Books
+2. Listen to Audiobooks

-If you are one of those teachers or parents who spends hours each day reading aloud to your kids, you will be so relieved when you start using audio books and give yourself a much needed break.
-The library is my favorite place to find a great selection of free audiobooks.
+If you are one of those teachers or parents who spend hours each day reading aloud to your kids, you will be so relieved when you start using audiobooks and give yourself a much-needed break.

 3. Teach to Others

 After your child is taught a lesson or skill, you can then have them turn around and teach what they learned to someone else.
-This could be another adult, child or even a stuffed animal!
+This could be another adult, child, or even a stuffed animal!

 4. Story Telling

-Your auditory learner will require more verbal explanation of things to fully comprehend the lessons taught.
-Auditory learners will need to first hear the information then follow up with spoken directions.
+Your auditory learner will require more verbal explanations of things to fully comprehend the lessons taught.
+Auditory learners will need to first hear the information and then follow up with spoken directions.

-And while you are here… please check out the PRIDE Reading Program.
-This is an Orton-Gillingham reading program that is heavily scripted out, super easy to use, affordable and used by teachers, tutors and homeschooling parents with great success.
-Let me know what you think.
+Please don’t leave without checking out the PRIDE Reading Program.
+The PRIDE Reading Program is an Orton-Gillingham curriculum that is used by teachers, tutors, and homeschooling parents worldwide with great success.